mkrisher/mkrisher/README.md

+### Hi,
-### Hi, hello
+### hello

 ### I'm Michael.
 Most people call me Mike.

 You can read more about me at [mikekrisher.com](http://mikekrisher.com).
 I've been in the industry for over two decades.
 In recent years, I have been focused on people and process.
-I ✨still✨ write code and spend a fair amount of time thinking about how to solve problems teams experience through proper planning and setting expectations.
+I ✨still✨ write code and spend a fair amount of time thinking about how to solve the problems teams experience through proper planning and setting expectations.

 ### Bio:
 Michael Krisher is a patent awarded engineer and open source contributor with